Add Specificity to Your Letters

 As you evaluate the bill on behalf of The Sunflower State, please consider the following.
 I offer an addendum for those wanting more information.

 NATIONAL POPULAR VOTE is a BAD FIT for Kansas

 SPECIFICS: With a 2018 population of about 3.0 million, Kansas ranks #36 in the US, with just 0.9% of the total US population.
 ONLY the Electoral College gives Kansas a voice in presidential elections.
-In 2020 a Kansan's vote was 1 out of about 1.5 million.
-Under NPV it would have been 1 in 151 million!
+In 2020 a Kansan's vote was 1 out of about 1.5 million other Kansans.
+Under NPV it would have been nationalized into 1-in-151-million!
 National Popular Vote is a scheme to derail the Electoral College without doing the hard work required by the Constitution.

 URGENT: Pro-NPV arguments set up smoke screens and lawmakers need to see around and through them.
 FEDERALISM means people are to be governed where they live.
 You and your colleagues will ALWAYS be elected by LOCAL voters.
 And while they may possess US passports, Kansas is “home.”
 NPV obligates future lawmakers to face RELINQUISHING AUTHORITY over their own state electors… to distance their own voters from the votes they cast.

 Imagine having to explain that to your constituents.